raynardzxc/cdt-1d/README.md

 # Makan-Time

 This repository contains the code for the python implmentation the Makan Time game.
-This game was created for the 1D compoenent of the Computational Thinking for Design course at the Singapore University of Technology and Design.
+This game was created for the 1D component of the Computational Thinking for Design course at the Singapore University of Technology and Design.

 ## About Makan-Time:
 This game is a spin off from the traditional Snake-And-Apple game aimed at encouraging young children to eat their vegetables while discouraging them from snacking on unhealthy food.